Spring Garden Revival

 Massachusetts Conservation Commission Guidelines & Water Quality Protection Standards

-Mulching near wetlands and water bodies in Dennis is regulated under the Wetlands Protection Act.
-Activities within 25-100 feet of wetlands or streams may require permits (NOI or RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
-Mulching provides environmental benefits such as soil temperature moderation, moisture retention (reducing irrigation needs by 25-40%), organic matter addition, weed suppression, and erosion control.
+Mulching activities near wetlands and water bodies in Dennis are regulated under the Wetlands Protection Act.
+Any work within 25-100 feet of wetlands or streams may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
+The Dennis Conservation Commission oversees permitting and enforces seasonal restrictions, especially during wildlife breeding (March-Aug).
+Environmentally responsible mulching reduces plant stress, conserves water (25-40% irrigation reduction), and limits herbicide use.
 Nutrient management is critical to prevent nitrogen and phosphorus runoff, and proper installation prevents mulch migration into storm drains.
-For permitting and compliance, coordinate with: Dennis Conservation Commission
+For guidance on compliance and permitting, contact:

 685 Route 134, South Dennis, MA 02660